Block Wall Cost Calculator

 Practical Tips

-• Always include grout and rebar reinforcement (option 1 or 2) for any structural walls, basement walls, or walls over 6 feet tall—the additional cost of $400-1,000 is minimal compared to the safety benefit and code compliance requirements.
+• Always include grout and rebar reinforcement for any structural walls, basement walls, or walls over 6 feet tall because the additional cost of $400-1,000 is minimal compared to the safety benefit and code compliance requirements.
+An unreinforced basement wall can fail catastrophically under soil pressure, and insurance will not cover damage from walls that were not built to code.

-• Get labor quotes from at least 2-3 local masons before hiring, as rates vary significantly by region—rural areas may be $30-40 per square foot while urban markets can reach $60-80 per square foot.
+• Get labor quotes from at least 2-3 local masons before hiring because rates vary significantly by region.
+Rural areas may run $30-40 per square foot while urban markets can reach $60-80 per square foot, and the difference on a 320 square foot wall can be $10,000 or more in total labor cost.

-• Factor in site preparation and footer costs separately; the calculator covers the wall itself, but excavation, gravel base, and concrete footer typically add 15-25% to total project costs.
+• Factor in site preparation and footer costs separately since the calculator covers the wall itself but excavation, gravel base, and concrete footer typically add 15-25% to total project costs.
+A standard strip footing for a block wall costs $15-25 per linear foot for concrete and labor, which adds up quickly on longer walls.

 Frequently Asked Questions